taiman9/Deep-learning/Convolutional-nn/README.md

 ## 2. Implementation

 Download the skeleton code from http://ace.cs.ohio.edu/~razvan/courses/dl6890/hw/hw04.zip.
 Implement the ConvNet for digit classication, as explained in the 7 steps below, using PyTorch.
 Make sure that you organize your code in folders as shown in the table below.
-P.S.- MNIST data used in this project is not provided in this directory, so please obtain it separately if needed.
+P.S.- MNIST dataset used in this project is not provided in this directory, so please obtain it separately if needed.

 <pre>
 dl6890/